patacrep/patanet/README.md

 ## Installation

 Be sure you have Python and pip installed.
-Then run `pip install Requirements.txt`.
+Then run `pip install -r Requirements.txt`.

 In order to get the compilation engine, do `git submodule init` and `git submodule update`.